 You've made the breakfast in bed.
 You've given the flowers, cards and gifts.
 And now ... you've run out of ideas to help celebrate Mother's Day, and there's still 10 hours left.

 Luckily, there's a whole world of movies about moms to watch.
 Many of them are good!
 Many of them, however, are not exactly optimal for a day toasting the person who gave you life and raised you.
-So to help, here are eight Mother's Day picks to help you win child of the year – as well as eight to avoid unless you want to make your mom wonder if the family should've stopped at your older sister.
+So to help, here are seven Mother's Day picks to help you win child of the year – as well as seven to avoid unless you want to make your mom wonder if the family should've stopped at your older sister.

 "Terms of Endearment"